arnodeceuninck/studentencodex/_rodex_oud/fuckaduck.md

 ---
 layout: song
-title: fuckaduck
+title: Fuck a duck
-page: 404
+page: 893
+melodie: Do, a deer, a female deer
 ---

-* melodie: Do, a deer, a female deer *

 Fuck a duck, a female duck
 Screw a babykangaroo